fransay/dsa/algorithms/fundamentals/README.md

 estimate the cost of their program runtime at the backdrop of available computing resources.
 The notation has origin from the discipline of mathematics.
 ## Search
-Search for items in a defined space has existed pre-stone age, objects and data representations defined in collections in computer science are not new this concept.
+Searching for items in a defined space has existed pre-stone age, objects and data representations defined in collections in computer science are not new to this concept.
 The conventional data structures allows the freedom to look for data in a systematic order.
-There are a handful basic search algorithm established in computer science, and we are going to treat in under this section. :hamster:
+There are a handful basic search algorithm established in computer science, and we are going to implement a couple of them under this section. :hamster:
 #### Linear Search
 Linear search also termed as a sequential search is a relatively simple search algorithm that traverses through a collection/data structure.It steps through each space in the structure and compares the elements there with the desired search target.